PRBonn/OverlapNet/README.md

 The generated data are stored in `/data/preprocess_data`, and you will get a visualization like this:
 ![](pics/demo1.png)

+For generating range and normal images, we have also a much faster implementation in C (with python interface) available in our repo https://github.com/PRBonn/overlap_localization (look at `src/prepare_training`).

 ##### Demo 2: Inferring overlap and relative yaw angle between two LiDAR scans
 To run demo 2, you need to first download the pre-trained [model](http://www.ipb.uni-bonn.de/html/projects/overlap_net/model_geo.weight).